GuideNepalInsuranceTerm InsuranceLife InsurancePersonal Finance

 Same setup as the insurance basics post:

-- Year-end, compare the category total to the Rs 40,000 deduction cap.
-That two-minute reconciliation is the cleanest way to know if you are leaving any deduction on the table — or if you have over-rotated into an ROP plan trying to use it up.
+• At year-end, compare the category total to the Rs 40,000 deduction cap.
+That two-minute reconciliation is the cleanest way to spot deduction left on the table, or to see whether you've over-rotated into an ROP plan trying to use it up.

 What to do this week